KhalilBergaoui/Optimization-Courses/README.md

 # Optimization-Courses

-- Report based on the following paper https://arxiv.org/abs/1502.03175
+- Report and notebook based on the following paper https://arxiv.org/abs/1502.03175